 As an artist, I make theater and live art that invites people to investigate the places we live in.
 I create new living history plays to develop forums where people can reflect, connect and mobilize across social and economic divides.
 My theater practice incorporates storytelling (physical and verbal), sensory-based techniques, reinvented folk rituals, and methods from architecture, urban planning, and performed ethnography.
 The theater I make often combines fact, fiction, and real people's stories.
 My usual collaborators are people that do not ordinarily identify as artists.

-I use creative play and art to inform policy development and to make planning efforts, and other “fuzzy” topics, more accessible and equitable.
+As a consultant, I use creative play and art to make planning efforts and other “fuzzy” topics, more accessible and equitable.
 I enjoy the challenge of creating democratic space to host complex conversations, enabling group deliberation and encouraging intergenerational communication.

 I am an Adjunct Instructor with the Center for Communicating Science and School of Performing Arts at Virginia Tech.
 Through a course called Introduction to Applied Collaborative Techniques (I-ACT), I introduce students of all majors to creative techniques of deep listening, interpersonal dialogue, devised performance, call-and-response, and oral history to embody the fundamentals of cross-sector and cross-cultural collaboration.

 As a collaborating artist with The Clinic Performance, I design and facilitate arts-based workshops and immersive performances in hospitals and other social-service settings.
 Our work is grounded in research on burnout and secondary traumatic stress.

 As a teaching artist with Ping Chong + Company, I develop verbatim theater projects, adapting real people’s stories into collaborative performances that explore cross-cultural connection.